-In low-income areas and communities of color, people’s health is disproportionately affected by inadequate access to primary care services.
+In low-income areas and communities of color, people’s health is disproportionately affected by inadequate access to preventative and primary care services.
 Nonprofit community clinics are the main providers of basic healthcare services to people without health coverage or those on public programs like Medi-Cal.
 Cal Wellness aims to help clinics maintain and expand their services and strengthen their capacity so that all people can have access to quality health care.

 Strengthening Community Clinics and Safety-Net Partners